 However, the period of such sharp confrontation did not last long.
 Because of the “world oil and gas price war” that began in September 2014, both Qatar and its Arab neighbors found themselves in a need of Arabian political unity.
 The talks, which began under the mediation of the Emir of Kuwait, ended in December 2014 with restoration of relations and return of the Arab ambassadors to Doha.

-At the same time, as reported by Arab sites, Qatar pledged to temper the anti-Egyptian and anti-Saudi rhetoric of its TV channel al Jazeera, to stop supporting subversive activities of the Muslim Brotherhood in the Egyptian Sinai, as well as economic and military support to Jabhat al-Nusra and IS in Syria.
+At the same time, as reported by Arab sites, Qatar pledged to temper the anti-Egyptian and anti-Saudi rhetoric of its TV channel al Jazeera, to stop supporting subversive activities of the Muslim Brotherhood (Organization banned in Russia) in the Egyptian Sinai, as well as economic and military support to Jabhat al-Nusra (Organization banned in Russia) and IS (Organization banned in Russia) in Syria.

-After that, al-Jazeera really calmed down somewhat, and as for Jabhat al-Nusra and ISIL, they began (at least in Syria) to lose ground.
-At the beginning of February 2015, local militia and Kurdish self-defense forces, the Peshmerga, liberated the Syrian city of Kobani on the border with Turkey, besieged and captured by IS in the fall.
-And the Syrian army of President Assad “squeezed” militants of Jabhat al-Nusra out of the area of Dayr al ‘Adas in Deraa province, thereby cutting the main supply routes of the militants from Jordan.
+After that, al-Jazeera really calmed down somewhat, and as for Jabhat al-Nusra (Organization banned in Russia) and ISIL (Organization banned in Russia), they began (at least in Syria) to lose ground.
+At the beginning of February 2015, local militia and Kurdish self-defense forces, the Peshmerga, liberated the Syrian city of Kobani on the border with Turkey, besieged and captured by IS (Organization banned in Russia) in the fall.
+And the Syrian army of President Assad “squeezed” militants of Jabhat al-Nusra (Organization banned in Russia) out of the area of Dayr al ‘Adas in Deraa province, thereby cutting the main supply routes of the militants from Jordan.

-However, the terrorist attacks of Muslim Brotherhood in Egypt continued.
+However, the terrorist attacks of Muslim Brotherhood (Organization banned in Russia) in Egypt continued.
 In particular, in the Northern Sinai, at the “Arab gas pipeline” facilities.